dsahdr/iconicchain-test/README.md

 ### Authorization
 Authorization is implemented using "Django-Rest-Knox" library as it has some advantages comparing to the basic django rest auth:
-1) Allows login for a single user from multiple devices at once using different auth tokens
+1) Allows logging in for a single user from multiple devices at once using different auth tokens
 2) Encrypts auth tokens in the database, so they can't be compromised
 3) Has inbuilt mechanism for token expiry

 ### Swagger
-As the task description didn't require UI, project is dedicated to swagger usage, as is:
+As UI wasn't required in the task description, project is dedicated to swagger usage, i.e.:
 1) Possibility to Authorize using auth token.
 2) Specifying all input data and file upload widget using drf parsers and drf_yasg.
-3) Preserving file download response similar to the default reponse from "static" media urls to trigger file download features on the browser side.
+3) Preserving a file download response similar to the default response from "static" media urls to trigger file download features on the browser side.